Josh Jung Player Props: Rangers vs. Rays

 Josh Jung At The Plate

-- Among the qualifying hitters in baseball, he ranks 39th in batting average, 87th in on-base percentage, and 25th in slugging.
+- Among qualifying batters in baseball, he ranks 38th in batting average, 87th in on-base percentage, and 25th in slugging.

-- Jung has an RBI in 33 of 91 games this year, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- In 35.9% of his games this year, Jung has notched at least one RBI.
+In 16 of those games (17.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.